Considering what happened to Dallas, no matter how deserved proves Luck is just as capable.

 You must learn to do your job coolly, officially — for the money.
 It makes an enormous impression on the victims of your inquisition.
 What an appalling state of affairs when you find yourself being tortured not by an enemy but by a bureaucrat.
 Take a look at my [missing] left arm.
 His Imperial Majesty's specialists sawed it off in three stages; and each order was accompanied by a lengthy official correspondence.
 Those butchers were just doing a disagreeable, boring, unrewarding job.
 While they were sawing off my arm, they cursed their wretchedly low pay.
 And I was terrified.
 I had to strain my willpower to keep from talking.
 And now...
 I can see how you hate me.
 You — me, and I — you.
 Fine!
 But you have been hating me less than twenty years, and I — you, for more than thirty.
 You, young man, were still toddling under the table and tormenting the cat.

-Rosa Klebb in the James Bond novel From Russia With Love was a virtuoso Torture Technician, letting the pain of her torturers (she never actually did the work) build and build and build; then she would talk, softly and gently - being mother to her victims.
+Rosa Klebb in the novel From Russia with Love was a virtuoso Torture Technician, letting the pain of her torturers (she never actually did the work) build and build and build; then she would talk, softly and gently - being mother to her victims.
 "Tell mama and it will all be over."
 A chilling passage in the book indeed.

 The title antagonist of Colonel Sun is a torturer in the Chinese army, who believes that a torturer and his victim can attain a special connection through pain.